ev2900/OpenSearch_Index_Shard_Size/README.md

 <img width="800" alt="cat_indicies_1" src="https://github.com/ev2900/OpenSearch_Index_Shard_Size/blob/main/README/cat_indicies_1.png">

-The index *sample-data-5-1* has the Amazon OpenSeach Service default of 5 primay shards and 1 replicate shards (total of 10 shards)
+The index *sample-data-5-1* has a total size less than 1 MB.
+Yet the index has the Amazon OpenSeach Service default of 5 primary shards and 1 replicate (total of 10 shards).
+Given the ideal shard size of 10 - 50 GB per shard the shards for this index are probably too small

+Running ```GET _cat/shards/sample-data-5-1?v```

 ## Adjust # of Replicate Shards for an Existing Index